 The Extended ABT, has some similarities and some differences in comparison with the original ABT algorithm.
-For example, although the main features of both algorithms i.e. selecting value, backtracking value, and check agent view and consistency are the same,n the original ABT, agents try to find appropriate value according to the problem constraint(s) with the mixture of selecting value and backtracking.
-On the other hand, in Extended ABT, thanks to the initializing step, agents try to select values in the first phase, then they try to backtrack values in the second phase if there is any inconsistency.
+For example, although the main features of both algorithms i.e. selecting value, backtracking value, and check agent view and consistency are the same, there are differences between them on how those feature can be run.
+In the original ABT, agents try to find appropriate value according to the problem constraint(s) with the mixture of selecting value with hyper-resolution rule and backtracking.
+On the other hand, in Extended ABT, thanks to the initializing step, agents try to select values in the first phase, then they try to backtrack values in the second phase if there is any inconsistency, so since, all the values related to maximum two variables (agents), there is no need to run hyper-resolution algorithm and the filtering algorithm is enough for our purpose.
 In extended ABT, we first prioritize the overlapping tasks for their both neighbor QCAs by supervisor according to its position regarding to its agent neighbors.
 This can help agents to decide more fast which value is better to be assigned in each step and prevent QCA from selecting irrelevant tasks.
 So, this algorithm is distinguished as an incomplete algorithm.
 In this paper, we present a distributed algorithm to solve a DCOP near optimally with incomplete search.

 The near optimality can be guaranteed by sequencing the tasks between adjacent agents at the first step and before start the algorithm.
-Sequencing the tasks can be done by each non-overlapping task position regarding to its neighbor QCAs, also each overlapping task is enumerated regarding to its position and the entire overlapping task will be formed as .
-Then each agent try to allocate the tasks from the near point of the constructed (like rope competition but the difference is, each agent can have two rope from two direction and also the agents try to pull the rope cooperatively not competitively i.e. they try to pull ropes by looking to the opponent agents tasks and time).
+Sequencing the tasks can be done by each non-overlapping task position regarding to its neighbor QCAs, also each overlapping task is enumerated regarding to its position and the entire overlapping tasks will be formed as string.
+This can be done by supervisory layer where all the overlapping tasks have distances from the default positions of cranes who can handle them, all this is done in the initializing step of algorithm which is introduced later.
+Then each agent try to allocate the tasks from the near point of the constructed string (like rope competition but the difference is, each agent can have two ropes from two direction and also the agents try to pull the rope cooperatively not competitively i.e. they try to pull ropes by looking to the opponent agents tasks and time).

-We assume that overlapping tasks (bold squares) in Fig. 5 according to its distance from center area (non-overlapping tasks) has a sequential/arbitrary number called “cost”.
+We assume that overlapping tasks (bold squares) in Fig. 5 according to its distance from center area (non-overlapping tasks) has a sequential/arbitrary number called “cost” which is referred to the task ship bay nunber.
 It means that, the cost of handling tasks near center area is less than handling tasks far away.
 The string is formed like as Fig. 21.
 In Fig. 21 – Left, we assume there is a string starts from QCA1, get along through the overlapping tasks between two agents and then finishes at QCA2.
 In Fig. 21 – Right, we assume that the left figure is opened and straightened.
 Then we can give to each task a unique sequential number from low to high which is the “cost” of each item from its related agent point of view.
 Note that, the lowest cost item from QCA1 point of view is the highest cost item from QCA2 point of view and vice versa.